MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.1 Optionals/README.md

 ## Assignment ##

-Open and complete the exercises in Lab—Strings.playground.
-Found in your student resource folder and also referenced on page 122.
+Open and complete the exercises in Lab—Optionals.playground.
+Found in your student resource folder and also referenced on page 304.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.